charlievweiss/charlievweiss.github.io/_posts/2025-10-20-The-Moth-StorySLAM:-Masks.md

 </p>

 <p style="padding: 0 0em 1em 0em;">
-It started as a sharp pain in my right foot when I walked, but I had been running so that was probably nothing.
-2 weeks later, my left foot started hurting, which was still probably nothing.
-2 more weeks and my wrists started tingling.
+It started as a sharp pain in my right foot, but I had been running so that was probably nothing.
+Two weeks later, my left foot started hurting, which was still probably nothing.
+Two more weeks and my wrists started tingling.
 But I had played a lot of violin that weekend, so that was also probably nothing.
 </p>

 <p style="padding: 0 0em 1em 0em;">
-Another 2 weeks, and the rest of my body fell to pain, all at once.
+Another two weeks, and the rest of my body fell to pain, all at once.
 I woke up dizzy, exhausted, and I could barely stand.
 My muscles couldn't seem to relax, and painful electricity surged throughout my body.
 Finally, undeniably, I knew something was wrong.
 </p>

 <p style="padding: 0 0em 1em 0em;">